Thyroiditis: Possible Causes and Remedies

-Following pregnancy in some women, some antibodies may remain in the body that attack the thyroid, generally 4 to 6 months after having had the baby.
-It can produces both kinds of disorder, hypo- and hyperthyroidism.
+Following pregnancy in some women, some antibodies may remain in the body that attack the thyroid.
+This tends to occur 4 to 6 months after having had the baby, in general.
+This can produce either type of thyroiditis – hypo- or hyperthyroidism.

-Similar to the aforementioned, but it may appear in both genders, and its cause is unknown.
+It’s similar to those mentioned previously.
+The difference is that it may appear in both genders and its cause is unknown.

 Provoked by bacteria or other infectious microorganisms.
 The symptoms vary.
-It may or may not be painful, and often the person feels sick from the infection.
-Upon treating the infection, the symptoms (usually of hypothyroidism) disappear.
+It may or may not be painful, and the person affected often feels sick from the infection.
+Upon treating the infection, the symptoms (usually those of hypothyroidism) disappear.

 Basically, acupuncture works to reorganize and balance the metabolic system in general.
 This forces the thyroid gland to function correctly.

-When we use acupuncture to relieve certain zones of the body and cause a relaxing effect, it acts upon our brain, stimulating its activity and hormonal production.
+When you use acupuncture to relieve pain in certain zones of the body and cause a relaxing effect, it may act upon your brain, stimulating its activity and hormonal production.